katrusk/datasciencecoursera/GetAndCleanData/README.md

 > README provides a description of all files in datasciencecoursera/GetAndCleanData/ that make up the course assignment submission.

 run_analysis.R
 > The run_analysis script contains the R instructions for manipulating the original activity data set.
 Included comments split the file into sections based on stepwise completion of the course assignment objectives.
+When the script is executed with 'UCI HAR Dataset' in the home directory, a txt file of the final tidy data set will be created and written to the home directory.